Have you come out as LGBTQ+ but feel there's still a spark missing?

 Some Common Questions You Might Have

-The weekly video lessons and accompanying workbooks are on-demand (a new one comes out every Wednesday morning) and you can watch on your own schedule.
+The weekly video lessons and accompanying workbooks are on-demand and you can watch on your own schedule.

 We designed the course so that you can go through it at your own pace and with as much depth as you’d like.
 Some folks spend just an hour or two with the materials each week.
-Some “go slower” and spread out going through everything over longer than the 4 weeks of the official course (you have lifetime access to it).
+Some “go slower” and spread out going through everything over many months (you have lifetime access to it).

 There’s also a dedicated channel for the course in our Sanctuary Collective online community app (Slack).
 That’s where a bunch of discussion happens throughout the week.
 You can connect with other participants, ask questions about the materials, share your work, and more.
 You can also take advantage of all the other channels.
 It’s an awesome group of folks!